etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/warehouse-management/analysis-tools.md

 ## Stock History

 !!! info
     To be able to include this functionality, the Warehouse Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Warehouse Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=EFDA39668E2E4DF2824FFF0A905E6A95){target="_blank"}.
+For more information about the available versions, core compatibility and new features, visit [Warehouse Extensions - Release notes](https://docs.etendo.software/whats-new/release-notes/etendo-classic/bundles/warehouse-extensions/release-notes/).

 This is a read-only window in which the user is able to consult the daily stock.
 This functionality updates the daily information collected by the process in Background which was previously created for this purpose.